ShiftHackZ/Stable-Diffusion-Android/README.md

 ## Difference between builds from Google Play and F-Droid/GitHub releases

-As Google Play has some policies that app needs to be compliant with in order to be allowed to publist on Google Play there are some differences between builds distributed via Google Play and F-Droid/GitHub releases, listed in table.
+As Google Play has some policies that app needs to be compliant with in order to be allowed to publish on Google Play there are some differences between builds distributed via Google Play and F-Droid/GitHub releases, listed in this table:

 | Feature | Google Play build | F-Droid/GitHub build | Reason |
 | --- |:---:|:---:| --- |